neuroergolab/neuroergolab.github.io/_pages/openings.md

 **Lab**: NeuroErgonomics Lab (Director: Ranjana Mehta, PhD)

-The NeuroErgonomics Lab in the Department of Industrial and Systems Engineering at Texas A&M University is seeking **one post-doctoral fellows** with strong backgrounds in human factors and ergonomics, cognitive neuroscience, HCI, or neural engineering to lead one of two extramurally funded research projects:
+[NeuroergoLab](https://neuroergolab.org/) is seeking one post-doctoral fellow with a strong background in human factors and ergonomics, psychology, physiology, or CS (HCI) to lead our research portfolio on fatigue risk management in operational settings using wearables, interfaces, and behavior analytics.

-1) Human states predictions (e.g., stress, learning, fatigue) and closed-loop technological mitigations in controlled and field environments using wearable neuro/physiological/behavioral sensors; and

-2) Multimodal brain-behavior mappings of human-autonomy teaming across increasing contextual complexities.

 **Qualifications:**

-* Interested candidates should have obtained a Ph.D. by the start date **(the position can start in Spring 2024)**.
+* Interested candidates should have obtained a Ph.D. by the start date
 * Knowledge of human factors theories and assessment methods (performance, physiological, and subjective assessments)
 * Knowledge and experience in developing/applying computational techniques to analyze bio-behavioral data (e.g., neural, physiological, movement, or eye tracking)
 * Excellent human subjects’ experimentation skills